-- 1. Only one poster per 4-H member may be entered. - 2.
-All posters must be designed on, or affixed to, standard poster board or foam core board size minimum of 14" x 20" or maximum of 15" x 22". - 3.
+- 1. Only one (1) poster per 4-H member may be entered.
+Limit of two posters per county can advance to the Iowa State Fair. - 2.
+All posters must be designed on, or affixed to, standard poster board or foam core board size minimum of 14 inches x 20 inches or maximum of 15 inches x 22 inches. - 3.
 Posters may be vertical or horizontal.
 Posters may be any medium: watercolor, ink, crayon, acrylic, charcoal, oils, collage. - 4.
 Posters cannot be 3-dimensional.
 Materials used to make the poster may not extend more than 1/8 inch above the poster or foam core board. - 5.
-Each poster must have the completed Poster Exhibit Entry Form attached to the back. - 6.
-Posters cannot use copyrighted material or exact copies of other promotional designs, such as the lowa 4-H Youth Conference theme logo. - 7.
-4-H members may include the 4-H clover in the poster.
+Each poster must have the completed Poster Exhibit Entry Form attached to the back. - Posters cannot use copyrighted material or exact copies of other promotional designs, such as the Iowa 4-H Youth Conference theme logo. - 7.
+4-H members may include the 4-H clover in the poster. - 8.
+All 4-H Communication Posters will receive Certificates of Recognition and written evaluation comments.
+Outstanding posters will receive Seals of Merit.
+Superior posters will receive Seals of Excellence.